faiziktk/IEEE_HPEC2025_block_FMA_tests/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------<br>

 ## MATLAB Block Fused Multiply Accumulate Model (BFMA) for Modeling different models of tensor cores
-These files require CPFloat library (can be found at [link](https://github.com/north-numerical-computing/cpfloat)) to be installed in Matlab.<br>
-Precision bits for input and output implicitly consider the implicit bit [**A100InnPrdModel**.m](A100InnPrdModel.m) is the model where alignment and normalisation rounding mode, extra alignment bits (neab) and FMA size can be set to model different model for BFMA or inner product.
+[**A100InnPrdModel**.m](A100InnPrdModel.m) is the model where alignment and normalisation rounding mode, extra alignment bits (neab) and FMA size can be set to model different model for BFMA or inner product.
 See a sample below where these parameters can be varied.<br>
 <img width="881" height="140" alt="image" src="https://github.com/user-attachments/assets/5e1ab432-ff82-467f-af54-d8d85dced272" /><br>

 [**HPEC_Test_File**.m](HPEC_Test_File.m) applies the test vectors of the above paper to [**A100InnPrdModel**.m](A100InnPrdModel.m).<br>
 A sample output is shown below<br>
+**Note** These files require CPFloat library (can be found at [link](https://github.com/north-numerical-computing/cpfloat)) to be installed in Matlab.<br>
+Precision bits for input and output implicitly consider the implicit bit

 ## Sample Output for Matlab Based BFMA Model
 HPEC-25: Tensor Core Matrix Multipliers Numerical Feature Testing